genetics-statistics/GEMMA-S/README.md

 (GWAS) and other large-scale data sets.
 This source code repository represents a version of GEMMA which is under development.

-*GEMMA-S* is a new generation of the original GEMMA.
+GEMMA as a Service (*GEMMA-S* - it's a GAAS) is a next generation of the original GEMMA.
 We decided on a fresh start to create a more service oriented solution.
 For more information see the [big picture](https://portal.mozz.us/gemini/thebird.nl/blog/2021/gemma-big-picture.gmi).

 Check out [RELEASE-NOTES.md](RELEASE-NOTES.md) to see what's new in each GEMMA release.